CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 For this question, we were tasked to implement an error mitigation protocol that is based on removing measurement results corresponding to the wrong number of electrons, as described in the reference below:

 Ilya G. Ryabinkin, Scott N. Genin, and Artur F. Izmaylov.
 Constrained variational quantum eigensolver: Quantum computer search engine in the Fock space.
 J. Chem.
-Theory Comput., 15(1):249{255, 2019.
+Theory Comput.
+2019, 15(1), 249 - 255.

 Our full implementation using the code can be found in the notebook [S5_circuit_qec.ipynb](https://github.com/FoggyBrain/CohortProject_2022/blob/main/Week2_VQE/S5_circuit_qec.ipynb), so please view it for full details.
 We use the hydrogen molecule as an example to test the error mitigation protocol, and to see the effects of the error mitigation, we want to see three different results: firstly, the correct expectation value; secondly, the expectation value without the post processing error mitigation protocol; and thirdly, the expectation value after implementing said protocol.
 As we had learnt previously in the last few steps, we can easily find the correct expectation value using tequila: